-To obtain Trilinos, please follow the instructions at the web site
+To obtain Trilinos, please follow the instructions at the Trilinos download page:

-'''

-http://trilinos.sandia.gov

-'''
+http://trilinos.sandia.gov/download

 Trilinos has been compiled on a variety of architectures, including various flavors of Linux, Sun Solaris, SGI Irix, DEC, Mac OSX, IBM AIX, ASC Red Storm, and others.
 Trilinos has been designed to support parallel applications.
 However, it also compiles and runs on serial computers.
 An introduction to Trilinos and a list of FAQs may be found at the web pages: